billhance/remote-assets-bundle/README.md

-remote-assets-bundle
+Remote Assets Bundle
 ====================

-A symfony2 console command that copies a remote file to the public assets directory.
+A Symfony2 console command that copies a remote file to the public assets directory.